Quick Start

 text1 = Topic(name="text1", msg_type="String")

-# Define a model client (working with Ollama in this case)
+# Define a model client (Ollama in this case)

 qwen_vl = OllamaModel(name="qwen_vl", checkpoint="qwen2.5vl:latest")